 Do You Speak MTHFR?

-Think about a truck (what you eat, your diet, your digestion) transporting a load of dark leafy greens (your main source of folate: also known as B9) on a highway.
+Think about a truck (what you eat, your diet, your digestion) transporting a load of dark leafy greens (your primary source of folate: also known as B9) on a highway.

 (think about the farmer’s market as the cells in your body) to “sell” the leafy greens vegetables.

-Without paying at the toll booth, the truck cannot go through and the leafy greens cannot be sold (used).
-Fortunately for us even though not all the trucks can go through (if we don’t have enough B2) some can continue their trips.
+Without paying at the toll booth, the truck cannot go through, and the leafy greens cannot be sold (used).
+Fortunately for us, even though not all the vehicles can go through (if we don’t have enough B2), some can continue their trips.

 We call B2 a co-factor.

 At the farmer’s market (the cells in your body), you can buy your leafy greens to prepare different dishes.